davidgtonge/jws-fp/readme.md

 _ALPHA Project - don't use in production yet_

-The JOSE suite of standards: JWA, JWS & JWT are gaining widespread adoption.
+The JOSE suite of standards: JWA, JWK, JWS & JWT are gaining widespread adoption.
 There are quite a few JavaScript libraries that implement the specs so why write another one?

 This library has these aims:

-- Zero dependencies (Node.JS only)
+- Minimal dependencies (Node.JS only)
 - Strict adherence to standards
 - Useful error messages with links
 - Minimal functional coding style
 - Simple to use API with access to each layer

-### Zero Dependencies
+### Minimal Dependencies

 The heavy lifting of signing and verifying payloads is provided by the standard Node.JS crypto module.
-It is therefore possible to provide a lightweight, standards compliant library that uses zero dependencies.
+It is therefore possible to provide a lightweight, standards compliant library that uses very few dependencies.

+Initially I wanted to create this module with zero dependencies, however I've had to include [asn1.js](https://github.com/indutny/asn1.js/) from Fedor Indutny to handle conversions.

 Given that creating and verifying signatures is a critical, high value, part of any secure system I thinnk it is worth considering how to reduce dependencies in this area and therefore reduce the risk of an attacker compromising a system by gaining access to an open source NPM module.

-Paranoid developers could even copy the source code for this library and include it directly in their source code.

 ### Strict adherence to standards